flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 ```

 ### API Keys
-To receive your first API key, please [contact our support team](https://flippingbook.com/contacts?contact-form=support).
+To receive your first API key, please [refer to our Help Center](https://flippingbook.com/help/online/other-features-and-options/manage-api-keys).
 After that, you can create new keys yourself, following the instructions in [Key Management API](#create-a-new-api-key-for-your-account).
 You’ll also need the value of `AccessToken` property for it: to get it, log into your account and go to `https://logon.flippingbook.com/myaccesstoken`.

 API keys are linked to your FlippingBook account, and all actions are recorded and audited.
 You can’t have more than 10 API keys per account.